rchikhi/GPT-is-you/README.md

 # GPT-is-you

-Crafting a Personalized Language Model from Chat History - an AI Adventure
+Crafting a Personalized Language Model from Previous Conversations - an AI Adventure

 April 2, 2023